fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2026/assignment-1/assignment-1.md

 * Data collection and documentation:

-  * Up to -20 if the data collection is poorly motivated, too limited in scope or coverage, inconsistent, insufficient for the proposed questions, important attributes or collection decisions are undocumented, or there is little evidence of piloting and refinement.
+  * Up to -20 if the collection strategy is poorly designed or justified, too limited in scope or coverage, inconsistent across group members, unlikely to capture meaningful variation, insufficient for the proposed questions, or poorly documented.
+Evaluation will consider both the quality of the resulting dataset and the quality of the approach used to collect it, including sampling choices, coverage, attribute definitions, piloting, consistency, and iteration.

 * Complexity and relevance of domain questions & abstract tasks: